-A mortality data group has been set up by Health and Adult Services (HAS) to analyse this and make recommendations.
+A mortality data group has been set up to analyse this and make recommendations.

-The group looks at safeguarding cases where self-neglect has been an abuse type, and these cases will be thematically audited.
+The group looks at safeguarding cases where self-neglect has been an abuse type, and these will be thematically audited.
 The outcomes from these audits feed into the wider group with the aim of better understanding commonalities and potential causes.
 Through this analysis - recommendations can be made for innovative improvements to be developed to address how we work with this increasingly vulnerable group.